techies23/video-conference-zoom/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gives you the power to manage Zoom Meetings, Webinars, Recordings, Reports and create users directly from your WordPress dashboard.
+Gives you the power to manage Zoom Meetings, Zoom Webinars, Recordings, Reports and create users directly from your WordPress dashboard.

 == Description ==

-Simple plugin which gives you the extensive functionality to manage Zoom Meetings, Webinars, Recordings, Users, Reports from your WordPress Dashboard.
-Now, with capability to add your own post as a meeting.
-Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
-Allow users to directly join via that page with click of a button.
+Video conferencing with Zoom plugin gives you the extensive functionality to manage your Zoom Meetings, Webinars, Recordings, Users, Reports from your WordPress Dashboard directly.
+The plugin is a great tool for managing your Zoom sessions on the fly without needing to go back and forth on multiple platforms.
+This plugin is developed in order to make smooth transitions in managing your online meetings or webinars without any hassle and time loss.

 [View the plugin live demo from here.](https://demo.codemanas.com/code-manas-pro/zoom-meetings/demo-zoom-event/ "Checkout our live demo here.")

 **FEATURES:**

-* Manage WordPress posts and link them to Live Zoom meetings and Zoom Webinars.
+* Manage your Zoom Meetings and Zoom Webinars.
+* Manage Zoom users and Reports.
+* Change frontend layouts as per your needs using template override.
+* Join via browser directly without Zoom App.
+* Show User recordings based on Zoom Account.
+* Extensive Developer Friendly
+* Shortcodes
+* Import your Zoom Meetings into your WordPress Dashboard in one click.
+* Gutenberg Blocks Support
+* Elementor Support

+**PRO FEATURES**

-* Create Recurring meetings and Webinars (PRO)
+* Recurring meetings and Webinars (PRO)
 * Enable registrations (PRO)
 * Webhooks (PRO)
-* Override single and archive page templates via your theme.
-* JOIN DIRECTLY VIA WEB BROWSER FROM FRONTEND !
-* Start Links for post authors.
-* CountDown timer to Meeting start shows in individual meeting page.
-* Start time and join links are shown according to local time compared with zoom timezone.
-* Show user recordings based on Zoom Account.
-* Display Webinars via Shortcode
 * Use PMI (PRO)
-* WCFM Integration( See EXTENDING AND MAKING MEETINGS PURCHASABLE section )
+* WCFM Integration ( See EXTENDING AND MAKING MEETINGS PURCHASABLE section )
-* WooCommerce Integration( See EXTENDING AND MAKING MEETINGS PURCHASABLE section )
+* WooCommerce Integration ( See EXTENDING AND MAKING MEETINGS PURCHASABLE section )
-* WooCommerce Appointments Integration( See EXTENDING AND MAKING MEETINGS PURCHASABLE section )
+* WooCommerce Appointments Integration ( See EXTENDING AND MAKING MEETINGS PURCHASABLE section )
-* WooCommerce Bookings Integration( See EXTENDING AND MAKING MEETINGS PURCHASABLE section )
+* WooCommerce Bookings Integration ( See EXTENDING AND MAKING MEETINGS PURCHASABLE section ) and more...
-* Developer Friendly
-* Daily and Account Reports
-* Shortcode
-* Shortcode Template Customize
-* Import your Zoom Meetings into your WordPress Dashboard in one click.
-* Gutenberg Blocks Support
-* Elementor Support

 **DOCUMENTATION LINKS:**